geoffreyvanwyk/scrapy-foodexhibitors/README.md

-# Web Scraper for Exhibitors at Gulfood Expo
+# Web Scraper for Exhibitors at Food Producers Conference

-This is a web scraper for collecting information on all the exhibitors at a Gulfood expo from the web page https://gulfood.com/exhibitors.
+This is a web scraper written in Python using the Scrapy framework for collecting information on all the exhibitors at a food producers conference.

 ## Installation